DanielSoaress/s-bars/README.md

 ## 💻 Project

-Project with the intention of helping small bars to manage.
-Contribute to business growth, bringing technology and innovation.
+Project with the intention of helping small businesses in management, contribute to business growth, bringing technology and innovation.
+Facilitating and streamlining processes.

 ## 🚀 Technologies